Kombucha: Etymology and terminology

-In Japanese, the term 'kelp tea' (昆布茶, konbu-cha) refers to a kelp tea made with powdered konbu (an edible kelp from the family Laminariaceae) and is a completely different beverage from the fermented tea usually associated with kombucha elsewhere in the world.
+The etymology of kombucha is uncertain, but it is believed to be a misapplied loanword from Japanese.
+English speakers may have confused the Japanese word konbucha with 'black tea mushroom' (紅茶キノコ, kōcha kinoko), popularized around 1975.
+In Japanese, the term 'kelp tea' (昆布茶, konbu-cha) refers to a kelp tea made with konbu (an edible kelp from the family Laminariaceae) and is a completely different beverage from the fermented tea usually associated with kombucha elsewhere in the world.